goodnessops/aws-cloud-portfolio/EC2 Backup to S3/README.md

 # EC2 Backup to S3 Using IAM Role

 ## Overview
 This project demonstrates how to securely back up files and logs from an EC2 instance to Amazon S3 using IAM roles instead of access keys.
+This project solves the problem of securely backing up EC2 files without storing AWS credentials on the server.

 ## AWS Services Used
 - EC2